grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 "It's OK!"
 He shouted back just as the _Prospect_ came to an abrupt stop.

 Even at the slow careful speed they had been moving at, it was enough to jolt them all forward.
-Empty tin coffee cups fell and clanked along the floor while clipboards fluttered through the air.
+Empty tin coffee cups fell and clanked along the deck while clipboards fluttered through the air.

 The alarm started sounding again and a second red light lit on the depth-under-keel gauge indicating they were on the bottom.